go to Vimeo and use the download button.

 - Hebrews 10:25

-In speaking of the worship and other gatherings of the church, the writer encourages them not to change the "habit" of coming to church for the habit of not coming to church.
-Therein lies the answer to the problem of neglecting worship and the other problems that stem from this, neglecting giving and serving.
-If one can cultivate the habit of coming to church rather than the habit of not coming, attendance, giving, and serving will follow suit.
+In speaking of worship and other gatherings of the church, the writer encourages believers not to exchange the "habit" of coming to church for the habit of not coming to church.
+Therein lies the answer to the problem of neglecting worship and the other problems that stem from this (not giving or serving).
+If one can cultivate the habit of coming to church regularly, then the habits of giving and serving will follow suit.

-Of course regular church attendance has always been a problem (even in the First Century because the Hebrew writer talks about it) and the excuses for neglect have always been the same.
-To help us become more faithful in this area I have complied ten of the most common excuses for not coming to church, and three good ones to help you be here every time.
-Maybe if we shine the light on this it will help us to overcome when we are tempted to use them to avoid church services.
+Of course, regular church attendance has always been a problem (i.e. the letter to the Hebrews written in the first century admonishes the brethren about this very issue) and the excuses for neglect have always been the same.
+To help us become more faithful in this area I have compiled a list of the ten most common excuses for not coming to church that I have repeatedly heard in 38 years of full-time ministry, as well as three very good reasons for regular attendance so that taken together these can motivate Christians to be present at every service.

 Top 10 Reasons for Missing Church